Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Q: Is Turkmenistan safe?

 Crime against tourists is virtually nonexistent.
-Ashgabat might be the safest capital you'll ever visit.
-The government maintains heavy security — police and plainclothes security are everywhere.
+Ashgabat may be the safest capital you'll ever set foot in.
+The government maintains heavy security — police and plainclothes officers are everywhere.
 You will not be robbed, mugged, or harassed.

-The trade-off: the security apparatus can feel oppressive.
-Don't discuss politics, the president, or human rights publicly.
+The trade-off: that security apparatus can feel heavy.
+Keep political talk — the president, human rights — out of public conversation.
 Carry your passport at all times.
-Your camera roll may be checked at the airport on departure.
+Expect your camera roll to be checked at the airport on departure.

 Q: Is it really as controlled as people say?

 Yes.
 Internet is heavily censored (VPNs may not work).
 International media access is limited.
 Public gatherings are restricted.
 Photography of government buildings, military, and police is prohibited.
-This is an authoritarian state, and visitors should be respectful of the constraints.
+This is an authoritarian state, and visitors do best when they respect the constraints.

-But within those constraints, daily life is orderly and visitors are treated well.
+Within those constraints, though, daily life runs orderly and visitors are treated well.
 Tour guides are professional and genuinely proud of their country.

 Ashgabat